yochaigal/cairn/resources/monsters/roc.md

 # Roc

-18 HP, 18 STR, 14 DEX, 12 WIL, claws (d8+d8, blast) or bite (d10+d10), _detachment_
+15 HP, 16 STR, 14 DEX, 12 WIL, beak (d12, _blast_), _detachment_

-- Gargantuan birds of prey that nest atop the highest peaks and attack anything that approaches their nests.
-Considered myths by most people.
+- Gargantuan birds of prey that roost in high plateau and distant mountain peaks.
+Powerful hunters, they will defend a clutch of eggs to the death.
-- Surprise victims by swooping down from above.
+- **Death from Above**: Their powerful talons can scoop up entire groups of people (targets must all make a DEX save to escape).
+Victims are carried back to the nest to be eaten alive.
-- Legend says that if someone steals a egg and nurses until it hatches, the bird will whisper powerful knowledge to the caretaker before flying away.
+- **Critical Damage**: Target is pierced through their middle, dying instantly.